luyadev/luya/docs/guide1.0/app-admin-module-ngrest.md

 Lets have close look at what you model should look like, in our member example of the teammodule:

+> In order to read more about configuration and other abilitys to customize your CRUD read the [NgRest Model Config Section](ngrest-model.md).

 ```php
 <?php
 namespace teamadmin\models;